AssemblyScript/website/src/stdlib/math.md

   Returns a pseudo-random number in the range from 0.0 inclusive up to but not including 1.0.

   ::: tip
   Seeding happens automatically in common scenarios.
-See the [notes on using NatieMath above](#using-nativemath) if it doesn't.
+See the [notes on using NativeMath above](#using-nativemath) if it doesn't.
   :::

 * ```ts